XVIML/diandian/README.md

 # DRVI
-DRVI is a python package, it contains a group of virtual instrument widgets, which is based on Tkinter and Matplotlib.
+DRVI is a python GUI package that is based on Tkinter, it contains a group of virtual instrument widgets.
 You can install it by:

 pip install drvi

+DRVI and DRPython are also depended on six third packages.
+So you also need to install them. pip install numpy pip install scipy pip install matplotlib pip install simpleaudio pip install PyAudio pip install Pyserial

 To easy for useing of the drvi package, we write a APP designer and some examples here.

 DRPythonIDE.py: an APP designer, you can layout a virtual instrument style GUI by drag, and then export it to python codes for quick design.